Dhruv-Datta/Rebrandly-Application/README.md

 # Rebrandly Integration Documentation

-This Documentation will be split into 3 parts:
+This Documentation is split into 3 sections:

 * API Integration
 * Rebrandly Application GUI